datacarpentry/sql-ecology-lesson/_extras/guide.md

 * Data import
     * Not necessarily a concept, but we always have at least a handful of people that struggle with the table import step -- especially in the virtual context with window changing
-    * Data type options in SQLite (Integer, text, blog, real, numeric) when importing from CSV.
+    * Data type options in SQLite (Integer, text, blob, real, numeric) when importing from CSV.
 (Maybe have a table of SQLite date types in the student material).
 * Good to make sure that a comparison is drawn between joins in different languages, e.g. SQL vs tidyverse